-Orientation of data in relation to geological structure unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
-If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, g is orientated to cross the interpreted, steeply dipping mineralisation trend at moderate to high angles. are drilled from both the footwall and hangingwall of the mineralisation where possible.
-Estimated true is for each significant interval are provided in Table 2. own bias has been introduced due to drilling orientation.
-Sample security that p of custody is managed by Aurelia Metals.
-Samples are placed in tied calico bags with sample numbers rovide no information on the location of the sample.
-Samples are transported from site to the assay lab by r or directly delivered by Aurelia Metals personnel.
-Audits or reviews techniques and data review Consu dit or review of the sampling regime at Federation has been directly completed.
-However, an audit and of the sampling regime at Hera, which uses identical sampling procedures, was undertaken by H&S alltants in November 2015.
-Recommendations from this review form part of the current sampling practices a and regionally.
+Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
+Drilling is orientated to cross the interpreted, steeply dipping mineralisation trend at moderate to high angles.
+Holes are drilled from both the footwall and hangingwall of the mineralisation where possible.
+Estimated true widths for each significant interval are provided in Table 2.
+No known bias has been introduced due to drilling orientation.
+No known bias has been introduced due to drilling orientation.
+Sample security The measures taken to ensure sample security Chain of custody is managed by Aurelia Metals.
+Samples are placed in tied calico bags with sample numbers that provide no information on the location of the sample.
+Samples are transported from site to the assay lab by courier or directly delivered by Aurelia Metals personnel.
+Audits or reviews The results of any audits or reviews of sampling techniques and data No audit or review of the sampling regime at Federation has been directly completed.
+However, an audit and review of the sampling regime at Hera, which uses identical sampling procedures, was undertaken by H&S Consultants in November 2015.
+Recommendations from this review form part of the current sampling practices at Hera and regionally.